ghc-proposals/ghc-proposals/proposals/0000-allow-unfinished-do.md

 ## Proposed Change Specification

-There is a new flag in the compiler, `-fdefer-parse-errors`, which allows such "unfinished" sequences of items to go over the parsing phase.
+Instead of flagging a parse error, the compiler allows such "unfinished" sequences of items to go over the parsing phase.
 Conceptually, they are treated as having a (typed) hole wherever the item is missing, but the error reports the location of the entire block instead.
-This is enough to allow the compiler to go until the typing phase, which is great for interactive development.
+This is enough to allow the compiler to continue until the typing phase, which is great for interactive development.
 These holes are can be taken until runtime if `-fdefer-type-errors` is also enabled.

 ### `do` blocks